EddieHarmonJr/my-random-quote-generator/README.md

 # my random quote generator
- create an app that displays famous random quotes each time the user clicks a button.
+This project will create an app that displays famous random quotes each time the user clicks a button.
+Currently, it will display movie quotes, but will be updated to include quotes from multiple genres, including music, books, television, etc.